 Such unparalleled access to knowledge does, admittedly, have the potential to fragment the HE sector.
 The threat from MOOCs (Massive Open Online Courses) and other free online learning platforms to established universities must be acknowledged.
-(Though, as UB reported in issue 126, this has been overstated.)
+As reported in UB in issue 126 MOOCs still face issues and the threats have been overstated however it can’t be denied that they won’t feature in some way in the future of technology in education.
 But this fragmentation also contributes towards the democratisation of knowledge.
 Used sensitively, VLEs and other online platforms can make the HE sector more inclusive.
 “Universities can attract new audiences,” Tracy notes, “part-time, distant and physically impaired learners, for example.”

 There are concerns, though.
 Some institutions have proved sluggish about adapting to the pace of change.
 This places them at a disadvantage in the global marketplace that HE has become, suggests Lee: “Technology moves so quickly that HE institutions not actively seeking out advancements can be left behind.”
 Daniel of Zoom agrees: “Arguably, an HE institution that’s not investing in technology may be less attractive to a growing number of future students; it has to cater for technology needs and expectations of Generation Z.”